Chapter 3: Communication

 None of this helps the team.

 "The API is ready for frontend integration.
-David, I left comments on
+David, I left comments

-input from anyone who's worked with microservices."
+love input from anyone who has worked with microservices."

 Every sentence creates value.